Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks

 Our experimental results show that learned spatial temporal graph representations of surgical videos are informative and they perform well in terms of recognizing low-level surgical gestures even when used individually.
-We experiment our model on the ``Suturing'' task of the JIGSAWS dataset where the chance baseline for gesture recognition is $10\%$ ( there are $10$ different gestures available).
-Our results demonstrate $68\%$ average accuracy on this dataset which suggests a significant improvement.
+We experiment our model on the \textit{Suturing} task of the JIGSAWS dataset where the chance baseline for gesture recognition is $10\%$ ( there are $10$ different gestures available).
+Our results demonstrate $68\%$ average accuracy on this dataset which suggests a significant improvement, and suggests the generic representations learned are meaningful for surgical activity recognition.
 These learned representations can be used either individually, in cascades or as a complementary modality in surgical activity recognition, therefore provide a benchmark for future studies.
-Moreover, the expressive power of these graph representations can potentially be coupled in control of autonomous systems bridging the gap between recognition and control.